- Pricing & cost, Shopify development

 This is similar to any other product, like a house.
 How many stories do you want it to have?
 How many bedrooms?
 Bathrooms?
 Do you need a garage?
 A swimming pool?
 Landscape design?
 The answers will affect the total cost of the construction work.

-If you want more pages on your site, more custom content types, more custom modules, the higher the cost of Drupal development will be.
+If you want more pages on your site, more custom content types, and more custom modules, the cost of Drupal development will be higher.
 The ‘width’ of your site is only one price-shaping dimension.
 The ‘depth’ (how difficult it is to implement features) is as important.
 You should consider the following aspects that affect the cost of building a Drupal website:

 If you are not pressed for time, even one developer can handle the task of building your site.
 Thus, you factor in having to only pay one Drupal developer day rate.
 It’s a different matter if you need to launch your site as soon as possible and set a tight deadline for a Drupal development agency.